What’s up, people! In this post, I am going to touch on the subject of GoPro Field of Video aka. FOV.

 Additionally, some GoPro models also have a fourth option called Superview, but more about that in just a bit.

-As you can see, the Filed of View will act like a zoom.
+As you can see, the Filed of View will act as a zoom.

 How to zoom with a GoPro